"The overwhelming prerequisite for the greatness of an artist is that artist's death."

 Although Dean Martin has always had some measure of popularity, he seems to have gotten much more positive attention in death than in his lifetime, when under the shadows of Jerry Lewis and Frank Sinatra.
 It is almost as likely that posthumous compilations of his greatest hits will turn up in record shelves as Frank's.

 Whitney Houston did sell over 170 million records in her career, but just like Michael Jackson and Amy Winehouse, she spent the last decade of her life as a pop-culture joke, being ridiculed constantly for her problems with drugs & alcohol and increasingly erratic behavior (Not to mention her tumultuous relationship with Bobby Brown).
 Shortly after her death, sales of her records soared, tributes to her began to pour out and jokes about the problems she had were largely forgotten.

 A subversion in one of the most bizarre incidents, Sixto Rodriguez was a small time Detroit folksinger who didn't know he was a pop superstar in South Africa, who was rumored to have committed suicide on stage.
 When he was discovered alive and well and performed in South Africa, it was like to the South Africans that Elvis Presley was found truly alive and performing again.

-Jenni Rivera, a Mexican-American Banda singer largely unknown outside of the genre (although considering banda is practically the most-listened genre in Mexico, she was known by pretty much everyone there) got a popularity push after her December 2012 death in a plane crash.
-It should be noted that shortly before her death, she was in the news not because of her music, but due to her scandalous divorce from baseball player Esteban Loaiza.
+Jenni Rivera, a Mexican-American Banda singer largely unknown outside of the genre (although considering banda is practically the most-listened genre in Mexico, she was known by pretty much everyone there, even by the ones who didn't like her music) got a popularity push after her December 2012 death in a plane crash.
+Shortly before her death, she was in the news not because of her music, but due to her scandalous divorce from baseball player Esteban Loaiza.
 Some people are accusing the media of exploiting her death for political reasons.note Despite her death being widely announced not only in the Mexican media, but also in countries where Banda music is considered a niche genre (like the U.S.) or a cultural oddity (other Hispanic countries); or is largely unknown (Israel and Japan)